Corrections, discrepancies, and advice

 DEWS will then liaise with the employee to complete their withdrawal if requested.
 There is no further action required from the employer and there is no vesting so employees will always be entitled to 100% of the invested benefit.

 I am an employee moving to another country and will participate in another workplace savings plan, can I combine or transfer my benefits?No. Unfortunately at this time you cannot combine your DEWS account with an account held with another provider or transfer benefits between your two accounts.
-You will still be able to manage your DEWS account after you leave the UAE.
+You will still be able to manage your DEWS account after you leave the UAE or you can choose to take a partial or full withdrawal to your bank account.

 I am an employer and have an employee who has died in service, what should I do?